 - Relief from the automatic stay under 11 U.S.C. § 362.

 - Filing and objecting to claims under 11 U.S.C. §§ 501 and 502.

 Since the result of these cases can have dramatic financial impacts, it is important to consult with a skilled bankruptcy attorney experienced in representation of trustees, creditors, debtors and interested parties.

 Adversary Proceeding Filed by Debtors

 Debtors too can file adversary proceedings, typically against creditors, for violating the “automatic stay” or bankruptcy “discharge injunction.”
-You can also initiate an adversary proceeding.
-A creditor may continue to harass you for payment of a debt even after you file for bankruptcy.
-You can initiate an adversary proceeding if a creditor fails to respect the automatic stay.
+The most common scenario is harassment by a creditor after the bankruptcy case has been filed or continued attempts to collect on a discharged debt.
+The act by a creditor of knowingly continuing to collect on a discharged debt can result in damages against the creditor and in favor of the debtor which in some cases can be a substantial sum of money.
 If you feel a creditor is attempting to collect a debt unlawfully after having actual knowledge of the bankruptcy filing, it is critical you call a bankruptcy litigator immediately to protect your rights.